 These alternative methods of retrieving sperm allow male patients to use their own sperm in the IVF procedure.
 The procedures themselves are not very costly and offer the chance for couples to avoid the cost of using a sperm donor.
-At the Cyprus Fertility Clinic, we are committed to offering you low cost IVF treatment with high success rates.
+Dr. Prasenjit Kr.
+Roy is committed to offer you low cost IVF treatment with high success rates.

 Some men do not produce sperm at all or only in insufficient numbers and poor quality.
 Many of these men can have their sperm aspirated directly from their testicles (TESA) or from the epididymis that stores the sperm prior to an ejaculation (PESA, MESA).